aadi1011/AI-ML-Roadmap-from-scratch/README.md

 ## Module 5 - Generative AI

+The big buzz word everywhere!
+Create text, images, audios, videos, and more all thanks to Generative Adversarial Networks!

 | S.No          | Type          | Course Name   |
 | ------------- | ------------- | ------------- |